oliverius/logo/docs/part3.markdown

 Let's tackle now how we are going to do a `repeat`.
 If we find it, we will call a method to execute it.
 We get the next token, which should be a number (we are not doing error handling right now) and we make sure that the next one is a `[`.
 Now we will have to make sure that the current Token index gets back to the first primitive inside the brackets after we reach the `]`, and we need to count the number of repetitions and stop when done.

-For our test before we only saved the current token index, it will be easier for us if we also save the current token itself instead of doing all the time `tokens[currentTokenIndex]`.
-Our code for Parser, without the inner parts of what to do with `repeat` is below:
+For our test before we only saved the current token index; it will be easier for us if we also save the current token itself instead of doing all the time `tokens[currentTokenIndex]`.
+Our code for the parser without the inner parts of what to do with `repeat` is below:

 ```javascript
 class Parser {